 TTTS is one of the most challenging clinical problems concerning multiple gestations.
 It is a phenomenon almost exclusive to monochorionic twin pregnancies with mortality rates approaching 80 percent to 100 percent if left untreated.

-Sherry Connell’s physicians advised her to set up an evaluation with the Fetal Care Center of Cincinnati.
+Sherry Connell’s physicians advised her to set up an evaluation with the Cincinnati Fetal Center.
 At 20 weeks’ gestation, Sherry had a full day of diagnostic tests including fetal MRI, fetal level II ultrasound and fetal echocardiogram.
-She and her husband met with a team from the Fetal Care Center that included director Timothy Crombleholme, MD, FACS, FAAP, and a Maternal Fetal Medicine specialist to discuss the results of the tests, the progression of the condition and their treatment options.
+She and her husband met with a team from the Fetal Center that included director Timothy Crombleholme, MD, FACS, FAAP, and a Maternal Fetal Medicine specialist to discuss the results of the tests, the progression of the condition and their treatment options.